aymannadeem/foldilocks/README.md

 foldl' @[] :: (b -> a -> b) -> b -> [a] -> b
 ```

+This first `[]` application is to handle the `Foldable` constraint.
+It abides by the rule that this needs to be a structure we can fold over.
 We can add in our second parameter, a `String`:

 ```
 >>> :t foldl' @[] @String